a-a-ron/git-bash-create/README.md

-# git-bash-create
+# Modivation for this project
-Create a new GitHub repo through the command line
+I want to create a new GitHub repo using the command line instead of having to open a web brower and create one on github.com.
+I also want to be better at bash.